PrefectHQ/prefect/docs/tutorials/storage.md

 ## Sharing blocks between different deployments

-One of the major benefits of Prefect Blocks is the ability to share common configuration across a diverse set of uses.
+One of the major benefits of Prefect blocks is the ability to share common configuration across a diverse set of uses.
 This includes sharing storage and infrastructure configuration between your deployments.

 ### Sharing storage